-Covid-19 coronavirus: PM Jacinda Ardern and Ashley Bloomfield on Covid-19 latest
+Covid-19 coronavirus lockdown: 5 deaths, 19 new cases, 75 recoveries: Ashley Bloomfield, Jacinda Ardern with latest updates

 "New Zealand does not take this lightly, and neither should you," she said of rule breakers caught over the weekend.

-She called level three a "waiting room".
+And she called level three a "waiting room".

 "This is a place we go while we are checking we have things genuinely under control."

-Tomorrow, the Treasury will be releasing unemployment and economic information.
+On Monday the Treasury will be releasing unemployment and economic information.
+And Ardern also confirmed that there had been high-level discussions involving the Government and the media sector, with announcements also likely this week.

-On Wednesday, Finance Minister Grant Robertson will make a speech on the next step for businesses, including an announcement on the Budget.
+On Wednesday, Finance Minister Grant Robertson will also make a speech on the next step for businesses, including an announcement on the Budget.

-On Thursday, Ardern will provide more detail about what life in level three would be like.
+On Thursday, Ardern will provide more detail about what life in level three will look like.

 "We are very aware of the need to get more of our economy running," she said.

 Ardern said the Government would be providing "as much detail as possible" for businesses.
+"It will be a very clear guide."

-Ardern said it was hard to forecast the pandemic's full economic impact - but she said New Zealand will take a "significant hit" given its status as a trading nation.
+Ardern said it was hard to forecast the pandemic's full economic impact - but she said New Zealand would take a "significant hit" given its status as a trading nation.
+Even if New Zealand won the battle here, we were still part of the global economy.

-Ardern said she had seen stories about nurse Jenny from Invercargill - credited by UK PM Boris Johnson for helping save his life.
+Ardern said she had seen stories about nurse Jenny McGee from Invercargill, credited by UK PM Boris Johnson for helping save his life.

+Ardern praised McGee and revealed she had reached out to her on Facebook but had yet to hear back.
+McGee was back working with virus victims in her London hospital earlier today.

-She warned against people being complacent and said there was "no end date" for the current tight restrictions on New Zealand's border.
-She wanted to make it "the smartest in the world".
+The Prime Minister warned against people being complacent and said there was "no end date" for the current restrictions on New Zealand's border, which she wanted to make "the smartest in the world" using the "best science" available.

-The Government will put New Zealanders in the best position possible while a vaccine is developed.

-She said the smart border would be brought about using the "best science" available.

 "We can have no tolerance for someone bringing in Covid-19," she said, when pressed on New Zealand's border restrictions.

-Bloomfield said he has had advice on the next step for, which could be in the form of surveillance testing.

-Ardern said there are 1067 people in managed isolation - people who have come in from New Zealand since the lockdown.
+Ardern said there were 1067 people in managed isolation - people who had come into New Zealand since the lockdown.

-Ardern said she is continuing to excercise caution, but it's "heading in the right direction".
+Ardern said caution was still needed but New Zealand is "heading in the right direction".

-Asked about a petition to make him New Zealander of the Year, Bloomfield was coy.
+Meanwhile, asked about a petition to make him New Zealander of the Year, Bloomfield was coy.

 "Leadership is an invitation to collective action," he said.
 "This is a joint effort," he said.